On May 27, 2020 the Merrimack Valley Striders running club awarded 10 scholarships to local high school seniors in May’s virtual monthly meeting.

-The Memorial Scholarship Fund began in 1998 and has awarded over $150,000 in scholarships to date.
-Money comes from individual club member donations, as well as large annual donations from the Andover Feaster Five and Ogunquit Lobster Dash race proceeds.
+The Memorial Scholarship Fund began in 1998 and has awarded over $170,000 in scholarships to date.
+Money comes from individual club member donations, as well as an annual donation from the Andover Feaster Five race proceeds.

 The scholarships are given to eligible seniors preparing for colleges who have participated in cross country, indoor track or outdoor track during their high school years.
 All high schools through-out the membership area are notified of this scholarship opportunity.
 The students must submit a profile form along with an essay on "What running means to me" demonstrating their character and dedication to running.

 In addition to the $2,000 scholarship, recipients receive a five-year membership in the Merrimack Valley Striders and one entry into the Feaster Five race held on Thanksgiving morning in Andover.